loehnertj/ascii_designer/docs/index.rst

 * Better handling of exceptions in event handlers.
 They can now be logged (default), printed or reraised either individiually or as a group.

+Lots of typehinting was done.
+Stuff might have been broken.
 Other:

 * Fix missing implementation of